• About

 • Feeling generally unwell – possibly with a fever

-Plaque – Main Cause of Gum Disease
+Plaque – Main Cause Of Gum Disease

 The mouth is full of bacteria that combine with small food particles,saliva and bacterial waste products to form a sticky film known as plaque, which builds up on your teeth.
 Think of plaque as bacterial poo!